KyleNeece/KyleNeece.github.io/content/DND/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 20.md

 - **Talk to Mark**
 	- Have party: Status report

-- Freya Calls:
-	- Meet me at the bar, kick back, take a breather.
-Already have one bottle open, the kind for special occasions.
-What do you say?
-		- Meet with Freya and have a fun little get together, purely platonic
-			- Called for them to take my mind off the mission.
-Someone outside of the "fir".
-And not some total rando.
-Wanted to take my mind off the mission, not worry about being someone else for a second if that makes sense
-				- **What to talk about**
-					- Normal questions:
-						- Who are you really?
-						- What would you be if you weren't in the profession you are?
-							- If prompted talk about acting more
-						- Make a toast
-						- **Dance for a little?**
-						- Final questions
-			- Thank you, for being with me in a normal circumstance for a bit

 	- Call with Mark, who will direct them to a certain magic item store to get the one time use implants done (for **X** party members)
 	- Mark meets the party
 		- Things in flux, situation changing fast, thought we should talk, here about Daliah